SpontanCombust/cloud-drive/README.md

 1. Bring up development database using docker-compose: `docker compose --profile dev up`.
 2. Open the project in Visual Studio.
 3. Open the `Package Manager Console` view.
+4. Choose `CloudDrive.Infrastructure` as the default project.
-4. Enter `Update-Database` and execute.
+5. Enter `Update-Database` and execute.
 This will get your local DB up to date with the current schema.
-5. Launch `CloudDrive.WebAPI` to start the REST server
-6. Launch `CloudDrive.App` to start the client application

 ## Secrets